 In fact, copywriters are almost as chronically undervalued and overlooked as graphic designers.
 Most clients have little to no idea of the skill involved.
 They only care if it drives sales numbers.
 And to be fair, that brings us to our final point.

 So, why does copywriting matter in business?
-If it’s got all these challenges, why do people bother?
+If it’s got all these challenges, why bother?

 Well, for us, when you create a great piece of copy, and it delivers against the objective, it makes a difference to the target audience.
 It makes a difference to the brand.
 And it more than makes up for the rest of the shiteness that sits around copywriting.

-Writing talks to your consumers when you aren’t there.
+Writing talks to your customers when you aren’t there.
 It’s how they find you online.
 It supports your brand identity through blogs and advertising.
 It impacts almost every part of the customer experience.

 Because creating something is better than criticising something.
 Because creating something is better than doing nothing.